 If you’ve had a PlayStation 4 for a while, chances are it’s running a lot louder than it did when you bought it.
-Like most devices, dust builds up inside over time inside the system.
+Like most devices, dust tends to build up over time inside the system.

-Warning: While this is a relatively straightforward process, please take care when performing this.
+While this is a relatively straightforward process, you should still take care when performing this.
 We cannot be held responsible for any damage you may do to your system.
 You may want to make sure you’ve backed up your saved data before proceeding just in case.

 With that out of the way, let’s look at how to clean your PS4.

 Step 0: What You’ll Need for Cleaning a PS4